ZenX2/Astrostruct/README.md

 How do I play it?
 --------------------

-Run CMake inside of the ./cmake folder using your favorite os.
-It will generate a binary ready for use inside the folder ./bin.
+Use cmake to generate the game binaries in your favorite os, then play the game!

 I want to use your code as a learning resource!
 -----------------------------------------------